Federal workers return to the office — but not the one they left | CBC News

 The Conservative shadow minister for the Treasury Board said she's curious how it will go and whether public servants will feel productive or supported once back in the office.

-"This is just a shot-in-the-dark solution," said Stephanie Kusie, a Calgary opposition MP and former diplomat for the federal government.
+"This is just a shot-in-the-dark solution," said Stephanie Kusie, MP for Calgary Midnapore and former diplomat for the federal government.

 Kusie said she's skeptical about the success of the hybrid work model, citing the fact the Liberals have already hired thousands of workers and spent millions of dollars without managing to clear the passport or immigration services backlogs.